bor0/gidti/manuscript/chapter1.md

 Idris allows us to express mathematical statements.
 By mechanically examining these statements, it helps us find formal proof of the program's formal specification.

-To fully understand how proofs in Idris work, we will start with the foundations, by defining, in order: formal systems, classical mathematical logic, lambda calculus, intuitionistic logic and type theory (which is a more "up-to-date" version of classical mathematical logic).
+To fully understand how proofs in Idris work, we will start with the foundations, by defining, in order: formal systems, classical mathematical logic, lambda calculus, intuitionistic logic, and type theory (which is a more "up-to-date" version of classical mathematical logic).

 [^ch1n1]: The core concept of functional programming languages is a mathematical function.